 Out of School Suspension-The term "suspension" refers to an exclusion from school for a specific period of time short of permanent exclusion.
 While serving OSS students may request work.
-A 1% grade reduction in each class will be assessed for each day of OSS served at the end of the semester.
-While serving OSS the student is not allowed within 1,000 feet of all school property.

 Students should also understand the following.

 - 1. The list of offenses is not exhaustive and the district can discipline a student for any action that is disruptive to the school environment, whether it occurs on or off school property. - 2.
 A student's consequence may be increased or decreased depending on the circumstance. - 3.
 The school district works cooperatively with police and will notify police when a crime occurs on school property.